hemi-shah/Panthers-Vs-Paws/README.md

 ## Project Description
 This project demonstrates my knowledge of game design and development using Unity in C#.
-The game, "Panths Vs Paws," involves multiple player modes where the player must strategically win by placing tokens on the interactive grid.
+The game, "Panthers Vs Paws," involves multiple player modes where the player must strategically win by placing tokens on the interactive grid.
+A player wins when the same token is placed in a row, column, or both ways diagonally.

 ## Game Features
 - Token Placement: Allows the user to place a token 2D element on the interactive grid.